 Yu said she feels pressured to make her poetry relatable -- something that was at the core of her poem: “Kitchen Dialogue.”

 "It's not necessarily about being Chinese," she said.
 "It's about love, and family and how we evolve from past experiences, which I think isn't confined to one group of people.
 That is universal."

 Yu said “Kitchen Dialogue” is the only poem that made her really feel something.

 "I've always thought about food being a love language.
 And I actually wrote it in one morning, while I was in class, and it made me cry," she said.
-"Because, it was a very emotional reading that poem."
+"Because it was very emotional reading that poem."

-As Nebraska’s first Youth Poet Laureate, Yu will be representing the state in regional and national competitions, working on a local civic project and will have the chance to compete as the National State Poet.
-Yu said she’s here because people need reasons to live and exist – and poetry is therapy for the soul that everyone needs once in a while.
+As Nebraska’s first youth poet laureate, Yu will be representing the state in regional and national competitions, working on a local civic project and will have the chance to compete as the National State Poet.
+Yu said poetry is a kind of therapy for the soul that everyone needs once in a while.

 "I don't think poetry was meant to resolve every issue across the world.
 I think that's giving it too much credit," she said.
 "But I think it provides a reason to continue working towards those issues.
 I think it builds and grows around what we see as burning, dying, decaying."

 Editor's note: This story is part of our "Best of 2021" Signature Story report.
 The story originally aired and was published on June 11, 2021.